Working with Cursors and Fields

 The Customers and Order tables have hidden columns.
 The values of hidden columns are shown in the form fields.

-You may see the selected cell with the field_Customers_City name.
+You can see the selected cell with the field_Customers_City name.

-You may find this example in the Northwind folder of examples for Microsoft SQL Server and Microsoft SQL Server Compact.
+You can find this example in the Northwind folder of examples for Microsoft SQL Server and Microsoft SQL Server Compact.